HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

 &_action=create
 ```

-### The NDH Consumer Application Help Patient Seeking Healthcare providers
+### The NDH Consumer application help patient seeking healthcare providers

-#### Use Case: A patient seeks Orthopedic Services by using the NDH Consumer Application Online
+#### Use case: A patient seeks orthopedic services by using the NDH consumer application online
 This use case involves a patient who wants to schedule an appointment with Hartford Orthopedics, a group providing orthopedic services for the Acme of CT network at Hartford General Hospital.
 Hartford Orthopedics has two different locations and specific requirements for accepting new patients.
 The patient needs to find the suitable location, considering their needs and availability.

 Preconditions: